The official blog of the Lung Institute.

 - Bothersome cough

 - Disturbed sleep patterns

 - Need for intensive home support

 - Increased severity in shortness of breath

 How Can I Prepare and Improve My Health?

 Although end-stage pulmonary fibrosis is a difficult position to be in as it pertains to respiratory health, it is not the end.
 Various lifestyle changes to diet, weight, exercise, and smoking cessation can have a profound effect on the frequency and severity of flare-ups within those with advanced PF.
 To start, learn to eat healthier.
 Avoid fatty, salty, and spicy foods that could spark symptom flare-ups.
 Instead, focus on oxygen-rich food such as antioxidant fruits, smaller portions, and balanced meals of whole grains, non-cruciferous vegetables, and grilled protein.

 In regards to weight and exercise, you can do a variety of healthy exercises from the comfort of your living room.
 Simply get the heart-rate moving to improve blood-oxygen flow–a standing squat should suffice.
 Lastly, quitting smoking is by far the best decision you can make for your respiratory health.
 This can be an extremely difficult proposition, but the time you will gain from giving up cigarettes will be well worth the sacrifice.

-If you or a loved one suffers from a chronic disease like pulmonary fibrosis, COPD, ILD or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like pulmonary fibrosis, COPD, ILD or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.